lmas/thesis/thesis.typ

 Turning off normalisation was the only way to correctly detect the anomalies, as shown in the last plot.

-And as the first sprawling plots suggest, the algorithm most likely had a hard time to find any matching patterns and had to expand its search multiple times.
+As the first sprawling plots suggest, the algorithm most likely had a hard time to find any matching patterns and had to expand its search multiple times.
 The benchmark later on seems to confirm this theory, as the DAMP implementation had a large performance degradation when compared to the two other methods.